 There are plenty of tours to choose from and reservations are required in advance.
 Check out what tours work with your time constraints and keep in mind what you can physically handle.
 Two tours are highlighted here for you and showcase some of the well-known things to see.

-Historic Tour: You will begin this tour actually walking into the Historic Entrance which was originally discovered by pioneers in the 17902 and by Indians thousands of years before.
+You will begin this tour actually walking into the Historic Entrance which was originally discovered by pioneers in the 1790s and by Indians thousands of years before.

-Check out the Bottomless Pit which drops 105 feet deep.
+Check out the Bottomless Pit, which drops 105 feet deep.
 On your way back to the entrance, you will go through Fat Man’s Misery, a passageway that has been smoothed and polished by generations of spelunkers.
-Past that, you will come into Great Relief Hall which is a large chamber that you can actually stand up in.
-Continue on to see Mammoth Dome which stretches 192 feet from floor to ceiling and was carved by water dripping though a sinkhole.
-Finally, check out the Ruins of Karnak – a cluster of limestone pillars.
+Past that, you will come into Great Relief Hall, which is a large chamber that you can actually stand up in.
+Continue on to see Mammoth Dome, which stretches 192 feet from floor to ceiling and was carved by water dripping through a sinkhole.
+Finally, check out the Ruins of Karnak—a cluster of limestone pillars.

 Another river canyon, Boone Avenue, takes visitors 300 feet below into passageways that are sometimes so narrow you can touch both walls at once.
 The tour ends at Frozen Niagara, a giant cascade of flowstone, including shimmering stalactites and stalagmites.